 The Welcome Garden.

 Life is my highway when you can see Lake Champlain.
-On the return trip we would stop at covered bridges along our route back to Rutland.
+On the return trip we would stop at covered bridges on the way back to Rutland.

-The Hammond Covered Bridge Historical Sign.
-We returned to Rutland.
-There we saw the Vermont Railroad Burlington to Rutland freight train coming into town.
-We went to photograph it.
+The Hammond Covered Bridge historical sign.
+Robin and I returned to Rutland and saw the Vermont Railroad Burlington-to-Rutland freight train coming into town so went to photograph it.

 We saw the freight coming but then it stopped to switch.

 Vermont Railroad GP40-2LW 310, ex.
 HLCX 9650, nee Canadian National 9650 built by Electro-Motive Division 1976.

 Vermont Railroad GP40-2 303, ex.
 HLCX 509, nee Boston and Maine 314 built by Electro-Motive Division in 1977.

 Two views of the Vermont Railroad Burlington-to-Rutland freight.
 We returned to the Days Inn to get ready for the NRHS Banquet.NRHS Banquet 6/19/2015

 Robin and I drove across the highway to the Holiday Inn and parked then waited for the room to open and sat at Table 23 along with my dear friend Skip Waters from Texas who had my new NRHS membership card.
 I had Prime Rib and Robin had the fish; both were really good.
 We raised over $4,027 for RailCamp.
 Our speaker was Jerry Hebda, who showed a power point presentation on the Vermont Rail System: Past, Present and Future.
 Once that ended it was announced that one could not park at the train station the next morning due to the Farmer's Market.
 Robin and I returned to the Days Inn and called it a night.